-I'm referring, of course, not to the showdown between the Pats and the Giants, but to a far older and far more epic battle: New England Clam Chowder vs. Manhattan Clam Chowder.
+I’m referring, of course, not to the current Big Game, but to a far older and far more epic bowl battle: New England Clam Chowder vs. Manhattan Clam Chowder.

 But I digress… let’s get back to the battle at hand.

-Chowders can be based in fish, crab, scallops or clams, but the secret to quality in any chowder is fresh seafood.
-If fresh clams or good quality fish cubes aren't an option, consider frozen seafood.
+Seafood chowders can be based in fish, crab, scallops or clams, but the secret to quality in any chowder is freshness.
+If fresh clams or good quality fish cubes aren’t an option, consider using frozen fish.

 Personally, I’d like to see a couple of heavyweights do a throwdown on this one.
 Here’s a Manhattan Clam Chowder recipe from Emeril and a New England-style Chowdah from talented (and prolific) recipe author Susan Hermann Loomis.